It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 The wallet owner is tricked into agreeing to a pernicious transaction in their wallet unknowingly.

-This will enable the smart contract to transfer the wallet’s assets entirely or partially depending on the type of transaction agreed to.
+This will enable the smart contract to transfer the wallet’s assets entirely or partially, depending on the type of transaction agreed to.

 The wallet’s assets are then cleared out seamlessly.
 Quite sad!

-So the hacker using a crypto drainer has just one job: To make the wallet owner believe he/she is approving a legitimate transaction.
+So, the hacker using a crypto drainer has just one job: To make the wallet owner believe he/she is approving a legitimate transaction.

-Once that aim is achieved, the hacker is now at liberty to do with the wallet’s assets as it pleases him/her.
+Once that aim is achieved, the hacker is at liberty to do with the wallet’s assets as it pleases him/her.

 The rise of cryptocurrency drainers came with the discovery of the Monkey Drainer scam in November 2022.